thatmabd/cliops/README.md

 2- Navigate to your project
 cd your-awesome-project

-3- Start optimizing with cliops cliops
+3- Start optimizing with cliops.

 4- For any quick optimization just say / cliops and your prompt between two "" cliops "your main prompt"